-The fair value of cash and marketable securities are based on level 1 inputs of the fair value hierarchy.
+The fair value of marketable securities was based on level 1 inputs of the fair value hierarchy.

 12. SEGMENTED INFORMATION

 The Company primarily operates in one reportable operating segment, being the acquisition and development of exploration and evaluation assets in Canada.